-Mr Will Burbury BComm, LLB (Chairman and Company Secretary) Appointed on 6 June 2007
+Mr Will Burbury BComm, LLB (Chairman and Company Secretary)

 Will Burbury practised as a corporate lawyer with a leading Australian law firm prior to entering the mining and exploration industry in 2003.
-During this time, he has been actively involved in the identification and financing of many resources projects in Australia and on the African continent and has held the senior management positions and served on boards of several private and publicly listed companies.
+During this time, he has been actively involved in the identification and financing of many resources projects in Australia and on the African continent and has held senior management positions and served on boards of several private and publicly listed companies.